MoeRayo/DevTask---Registration-Page/README.md

 ## Welcome! 👋

 Thanks for checking out my registration page for the Dev Task.

 This page was built with HTML, CSS and JavaScript.

-The form uses JavaScriot for validation and it is 100% responsive.
+The form uses JavaScript for validation and it is 100% responsive.